 12th Annual Eithne Walls Research Meeting 2021

-While we would have very much hoped to have our colleagues together onsite at the Education and Conference Centre in the Royal Victoria Eye and Ear Hospital for our 2021 meeting, we must consider the current challenges being faced as a result of Covid 19, and invite you to join us by online.
+While we would have very much hoped to have our colleagues together onsite at the Education and Conference Centre in the Royal Victoria Eye and Ear Hospital for our 2021 meeting, we had to consider the challenges being faced as a result of Covid 19 and hosted the meeting online.

 Held annually, the Eithne Walls Research Meeting provides a forum for trainee doctors to present their research and clinical study work to their peers.
 The meeting is held in memory of Dr. Eithne Walls, a Senior House Officer of Ophthalmology in the Royal Victoria Eye and Ear Foundation who was a passenger on the ill-fated flight A447 that disappeared over the Atlantic on 1st June 2009.